fabiandibia/hello-world/README.md

 been reading up on my own a bit of c#, php, html,js... totaly new to node.js but hey! what the Lets go for it.

 Wish me luck
+This commit thing is not working as it should... try again